Bauhaus (Canada) 101

 |Many thanks to our generous lenders

-Dr. Oliver Botar, Canada Modern, the Centre du Patrimonie de la Société historique de St. Boniface, Prof. Herbert Enns and Maem Slater-Enns, Alison Gillmor, Antoine Holtmaat (Tilburg, Netherlands), Dr. Serena Keshavjee, Dr. Michael Nesbitt, Michael Szarvasy (New York), The Salgo Trust for Education (New York), Jeffrey Thorsteinson and Brennan Smith, the University of Manitoba Faculty of Architecture, the University of Manitoba Libraries, the University of Manitoba Archives and Special Collections and The Winnipeg Architecture Foundation, as well as to Susan Algie, Thomas Derda (Berlin), Terri Fuglem, Marieke Gruwel, Phyllis Lambert (Montreal), Paul Mezei (Toronto), Sara Sutcliffe (Toronto), Blair Thomson (Toronto), the Canadian Architectural Archives at the University of Calgary, and the Canadian Centre for Architecture (Montreal).
+Dr. Oliver Botar, Canada Modern, the Centre du Patrimonie de la Société historique de St. Boniface, Casey Dixon, Prof. Herbert Enns and Maem Slater-Enns, Alison Gillmor, Antoine Holtmaat (Tilburg, Netherlands), Dr. Serena Keshavjee, Dr. Michael Nesbitt, Michael Szarvasy (New York), The Salgo Trust for Education (New York), Jeffrey Thorsteinson and Brennan Smith, the University of Manitoba Faculty of Architecture, the University of Manitoba Libraries, the University of Manitoba Archives and Special Collections and The Winnipeg Architecture Foundation, as well as to Susan Algie, Thomas Derda (Berlin), Terri Fuglem, Marieke Gruwel, Phyllis Lambert (Montreal), Paul Mezei (Toronto), Sara Sutcliffe (Toronto), Blair Thomson (Toronto), the Canadian Architectural Archives at the University of Calgary, and the Canadian Centre for Architecture (Montreal).